nomad-nodes/nomad-nodes/FreeWifi/README.md

 ## Setup

-- `npm install` - install all the modules needed to run the dApp
+- `npm install --force` - install all the modules needed to run the dApp
 - Install and start [Ganache](https://www.trufflesuite.com/ganache)
 - Install and setup [MetaMask](https://metamask.io/)